 Xerox (XRX) is well known as the inventor of the pioneer copy machine, but its glory days are long over.
 The stock sold off with everything else in early 2020 and has just recouped its pre-pandemic lows.
-The stock peaked at 37 in 2014 and hasn’t gotten back to that level since.
+The stock peaked at 39 in 2014.

 But don’t forget Commandments #1 and #2.